apigee-127/volos/README.md

 ## Apigee Adapter

-When run locally, Apigene's runtime module ("apigene-apigee-runtime") can use API calls to communicate with Apigee.
+When run locally, Volos' runtime module ("volos-apigee-runtime") can use API calls to communicate with Apigee.
 These API calls are used for creating and validating OAuth tokens, persisting quota values, and storing key-value maps.

 ## Deploy to Apigee

-When an application that useas "apigene-apigee-runtime" is deployed to Apigee, the implementation is replaced with one that is optimized to function within Apigee itself.
+When an application that uses "volos-apigee-runtime" is deployed to Apigee, the implementation is replaced with one that is optimized to function within Apigee itself.
 This provides Apigee additional access to information about the app which allows for better analytics, stronger SLAs, and better performance.